coinex-smart-chain/docs/en-us/validator_cli.md

 ## Node CLI
-Using `cetd --help` to check instructions of each operation and supported parameter options, and then end operations related to validator node.
+Using `cetd --help` to check instructions of each operation and supported parameter options, and then introduce operations related to validator node.

 Parameter options related to validator node: